ctalbert/mozrunner/docs/index.rst

    .. attribute:: command

-   The command list for subprocess.
-Not usually that usable without having the instance, it's more common to use `@property` for attribute.
+   The command :class:`list` for subprocess.
+Not usually that usable without having the instance, it's more common to use :func:`property` for attribute.
 Does not need to include *cmdargs* sent to the constructor, those will be added later.

    .. method:: find_binary()